BASIC 52

 ONERR ONERRor GOTO line number

-ONTIME Generate an interrupt when TIME is equal to or greater than
+ONTIME Generate an interrupt when TIME is equal to or greater

 ONTIME argument-line number is after comma